duty-duck/duty-duck/README.md

         - add to ID token: true
         - add to access token: true
         - add to userinfo: true
+- Make sure there is a `dutyduck-dashboard` client scope with an audience mapper to include the `dutyduck-dashboard` audience to the token, and make sure this client scope is enabled for the `dutyduck-dashboard` client
 - Make sure these user attributes exist in the Realm settings:
     - phoneNumber
     - phoneNumberVerified